bluz1n/hurricane-analysis/README.md

 # hurricane-analysis
-Hurricane analysis to manipulate and organize data
+Hurricane analysis to manipulate and organize data using US hurricanes data